Slashcash/vgcspreader/README.md

 ## And what's with the two different spread distributions provided?
 In most of the cases VGCSpreader can output another spread other than the classic MINIMUM INVESTMENTS/MAXIMUM RESULTS spread, it is provided in the result window under the name of **Balanced HP Distribution**, it provides a slightly suboptimal spread which features an heavier investments on hp.
 It is useful in that situations where you can sacrifice some evs or some damage rolls in favour of a distribution that is more geared towards hp instead of being defense-centric.
 Give it a try.

+##Saving Presets
+If you often calculate the same attacks on the defensive side you can save them as presets so you will not need to re-enter them manually everytime.
+It will save you a lot of time.
+Set your desired attack, save it as a preset, assign a name to it and add them whenever you need it.
+It should be pretty straightforward.

+##What is the "Defensive Score" provided in the result window?
+It's a mathematical concept that may help you calculate damages during your games and VGCSPreader calculates it for you.
+You can find more information about this mathematical concept and instructions on how to use it on this Smogon's topic [here](https://www.smogon.com/forums/threads/defense-and-special-defense-tiers.24931/)

 ## Item, Moves and abilities supported
 As this is still in a testing phase only a limited amount of item, moves and abilities are supported with a correct damage calculation: